TL;DR

 Below, we’ll talk you through what to look for when you’re buying a used car.
 We’ll cover the essential checks to carry out, the critical questions to ask and the red flags to watch out for so you can make a well-informed decision.

-Buying A Used Car: Your Complete Checklist
+Buying A Used Car: 2026 Buyer Checklist

-Establish a Realistic Budget
+Have a Realistic Budget in Mind

 The asking price is only the beginning.
 To get a true picture of affordability, you need to factor in the total cost of ownership.
 Consider additional expenses such as annual insurance, road tax, and estimated fuel costs.
 It’s also wise to set aside a small fund for any immediate maintenance the car might need, like new tyres or a basic service.
 Knowing your complete budget helps you search with focus.